What is Craniosacral Therapy?

 Craniosacral Therapy can have wide-reaching effects because the craniosacral system influences the central nervous system and, through it, the entire body.
 Clients often seek CST for support with:

-- Stress, tension, anxiety, depression
+- Stress, tension, anxiety, and depression

 - Headaches and migraines